-Water, plumbing and bathroom fittings
+F Water, plumbing and bathroom fittings

-Repair category 1
+Repair category 2

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
+One of the cloakrooms has inadequate ventilation.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-Some older style components were noted within the heating system and future modernisation may be required.

 Drainage

 Repair category 1

-Notes The property has private drainage in the form of a septic tank in the grounds of the property.
-This has not been inspected or checked and it is assumes that SEPA consents are available.
+Notes There are understood to be private drainage arrangements in the form of a septic tank.
+The maintenance liability, rights of access and SEPA consents should be confirmed.